The 60-day rule.

 Also considering permanent residency?

-Tax residency and permanent residency are two separate things.
-Tax residency (this page) is about optimising how your income is taxed.
-Permanent residency is a different programme — a €300,000+ investment that gives you and your family a permanent EU base, valid forever, with a path to citizenship after seven years.
+Tax residency and permanent residency are separate.
+Tax residency determines how your income is taxed.
+Permanent residency is a separate programme based on a €300,000+ qualifying investment, giving you and your family a long-term EU base with a path to citizenship after 8 years.

-Many clients pursue both: tax residency for the 0% dividend and crypto benefits, permanent residency as a long-term insurance policy.
-They complement each other well.
+Many clients pursue both: tax residency for income optimisation, and permanent residency as a long-term base.
+The two structures complement each other well.

 Learn about Permanent Residency →